Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-2024/Day-1/01-shell-basics.md

 ## Why learn to use a Shell?
 ------
 GUIs enable you to interact with your files and software in very limited ways by clicking buttons or selecting check boxes that correspond to choices you can make about how the software can run.
-Due to the design of the GUI the options available for any peice of software are limited to the most popular options, but these options do not represent the full potential of the software used by the GUI wrapper.
+Due to the design of the GUI the options available for any piece of software are limited to the most popular options, but these options do not represent the full potential of the software used by the GUI wrapper.
 These options may not be optimal for the dataset that you are working with, and the software might not be the latest version.
 When this happens you will run into what we call "bugs" where the GUI crashes or times out before the data are processed.
-In this case you may be able to update your GUI, but often you're left looking desparately for another tool that will do something similar.
+In this case you may be able to update your GUI, but often you're left looking desperately for another tool that will do something similar.

 <table>